In this case study we shall examine the uses and advantages of Docker architecture and the benefits of a Kubernetes cluster.

 With the ability to run the Python code in various cloud platforms, and potentially also utilise Platform as a Service (PaaS) from the cloud providers, the security of the intellectual property was of concern.
 Hentsū deployed the entire solution with strict adherence to its own developed ISO 27001 cloud security checklist.
 Encryption was built into the application from the start, and all user access controls were tied back to the client’s corporate Active Directory.

 The improvements and options Hentsū enabled meant developers were happier and substantially more productive with their coding.
+We’ve employed both Docker architecture and Kubernetes cluster successfully.
 Additionally, the team collaboration and the engagement of the business stakeholders meant that more features than initially planned were released to the end users, and in a faster timeframe.

 The number of bugs which were raised in production from each two-week release cycle was reduced from an average of over 30, to below 2.
 This code quality success was ensured by the improvements Hentsū implemented to the scheduling and structure, such as the Pipeline unit tests, the consistency of the development and acceptance environments, and the rigorous smoke tests.